OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

     </summary> In this article, we study the classical Burgers equation as a model for random fields.
 First, we consider initial data defined as a sum of harmonics with random phases and compute the blow-up time.
 Several simulations are performed, revealing that, while the critical blow-up time is approximately distributed according to a Gaussian law, the statistical tests reject the normality hypothesis.
 For the viscous case, we analyze waves driven by a random force.
 Using the Cole-Hopf transformation, the averaged wave field is computed numerically.
 Through a change of variables, we demonstrate that randomness primarily affects the phase of the wave field.
 Assuming the phase follows a uniform distribution, we show that the averaged field spreads and diminishes over time.
   </details>

-* New: X political and economic uncertainty index for Peru <br>
+* New: X political and economic uncertainty index for Peru - New version coming soon <br>
 [Manuel Loaiza](https://github.com/ManuelLoaizaVasquez),  Marcelo Gallardo  and [Gabriel Rodriguez](https://www.pucp.edu.pe/profesor/gabriel-rodriguez-briones/). <br>
   <details>
     <summary>